Holmdel in Monmouth County, New Jersey — The American Northeast (Mid-Atlantic)

 Two other markers commemorating famous events or discoveries on Bell Lab sites have dissapeared.
 This marker was erected by a private company that no longer exists and is not being maintained.
 It will likely no longer exist in a few years.

 As of July, 2016, the former Bell Labs building has been reopened for office space, retail, and hotel rooms.
-The new company running the property has restored the Radio Astronomy Monument and is taking good care of it.
+The new company running the property has restored the Radio Astronomy Monument

 — Submitted December 14, 2016, by R. C. of Shrewsbury, New Jersey.